Residential rat control subsidy program now available

 Rats can cause damage by gnawing and burrowing.
 They can contaminate food, spread disease and reduce our quality of life.

-Beginning January 4, 2021 assistance will be available for qualifying residents that are dealing with rats on the exterior of their property.
-Phase 1 of the Residential Rat Control Subsidy Program will allow residents to submit original receipts or invoices for rat traps, baits or licensed pest control vendors purchased and/or dated from June 1, 2020 to February 28, 2021.
+The Residential Rat Control Subsidy Program allows Peel residents to submit original receipts or invoices for rat traps, baits or licensed pest control vendors purchased or dated from June 1, 2020 to February 28, 2021.

-The program will provide a 50% subsidy of the total costs up to a maximum of $200 per year, per residential Region of Peel address.
+To help residents with the cost of rat removal, the program provides a 50% subsidy of the total costs up to a maximum of $200 per calendar year, per residential Region of Peel address.
+If a resident spends more than $400 dollars they will receive the maximum subsidy amount of $200, if they spend anything less they will receive half that amount.

-Phase 2 of the Residential Rat Control Subsidy Pilot Program will be launched in Spring 2021 and updates to the program will be available on the website.
+Phase 2 of the Residential Rat Control Subsidy Pilot Program will launch in spring 2021.
+Refer to this page for updates.

 For more information, call 905-791-7800 or email us.
-Please ensure to provide your address in the message box so that we can assist you better.
+Please provide your address in the message box so we can help you better.

 Rats seek out places to live that provide them with everything they need to survive, such as food, water, shelter and safe ways for them to get around.
 To keep rats away from your property or neighbourhood, you and your neighbours can take steps to make life more difficult for rats: